Weekend on Wheels

 WOW at a Glance

-In a school district where more than 30% of the student population qualifies for free or reduced lunch prices, it begs the question: what families can afford to feed children when they are not in school?
+In a school district where nearly 35% of the student population qualifies for free or reduced price lunches, it begs the question: what families can afford to feed children when they are not in school?
 For some students, the last meal of the week comes on Friday in the form of a government-aided free lunch from the school’s cafeteria.

 To combat this problem, the Maplewood Richmond Heights School District created Weekend on Wheels (WOW).
 Each weekend throughout the school year, MRH students and staff prepare nutritious food packages to support MRH families in need.